 Invite Conversation While Waiting in Line

 If you're stuck somewhere in line, at the doctor's office, or the like, use the time to chat with other people.
 Too often we just get frustrated when there is a delay and we don't enjoy the opportunity that has been presented us.
 Be positive and make the best of it.
 You may win a friend in the process.
+Here are some ice breakers when you're making small talk with strangers.

 Approach the Quiet and Shy People in a Group